 The destruction of these native hardwood forests is a long story of deception.
 Governments, in collaboration with multinational corporations, set out to convince farmers to grow their coffee in the sun, claiming that yields would increase and incomes would rise.

-Without the leaf litter from the big hardwood trees to fertilize the soil every year, oil based fertilizers would be needed.
+Without the leaf litter from the big hardwood trees to fertilize the soil every year oil-based fertilizers would be needed.
 This is how the petrochemical companies became involved.
 Now with more sunlight reaching the ground, weed killers would become essential.
 This is how herbicide producer Monsanto became involved.
 Without the forest habitat for migratory songbirds, natural pest controls were lost.
 This is how the need for chemical pesticides became essential.

 The big chemical companies found new markets and the timber companies gained new inventories of almost unlimited, inexpensive hardwoods.
 The coffee farmers paid for all this with higher costs, lower quality coffee, toxins entering the water supply, and a 90% loss of biodiversity on their farms.

-At least half of all coffee grown in the northern neotropics has already been converted to full sun plantations
+At least half of all coffee grown in the northern neotropics has already been converted to full-sun plantations.

-Preserving these precious jungle forests not only protects biodiversity, it’s also our greatest asset in mitigating the effects of climate change.
+Preserving these precious jungle forests not only protects biodiversity, but it’s also our greatest asset in mitigating the effects of climate change.

-The Smithsonian’s Bird Friendly® certification is the most rigorous environmental certification possible for coffee, and the only one that justifies use of the much-abused term “shade-grown.”
+The Smithsonian’s Bird Friendly® certification is the most rigorous environmental certification possible for coffee, and the only one that justifies the use of the much-abused term “shade-grown.”